VAGAScom/exact_target_rest/README.md

 **email_address** is mandatory, any other field will be put in the DataExtension (or List) associated with the TriggeredSend.
 You can also pass "subscriber_key" as parameter, if absent, it will use the value in "email_address" as default value.

 In first example, with method `send_one`, all other attributes will be converted to CamelCase (ExactTarget convention) before send.
-So, "an_attribute" and "another_attribute" would become "AnAttribute" and "AnotherAttribute".
+So, **an_attribute** and **another_attribute** would become "AnAttribute" and "AnotherAttribute".
 If you don't want this behavior, pass the flag "snake\_to\_camel: false" in the constructor:

-If you have DataExtension's keys with spaces or any unusual pattern, use the method `deliver`.
-You can send a hash using parameter "subscriber\_attributes".

 ```ruby
 ts = ExactTargetRest::TriggeredSend.new(auth, external_key, snake_to_camel: false)
 ```

+If you have DataExtension's keys with spaces or any unusual pattern, use the method `deliver`.
+You can send a hash using parameter **subscriber\_attributes**.

 ### DataExtension Upsert